johnheenan/minform/README.md

 A POSIX compliant shell and file system for use with `npm run` that includes support for `ln` and `rm` is required.

-So, any desktop OS with a Linux kernel, macOS, Windows with WSL, any mobile or tablet OS with app which supports a POSIX compliant shell, any embedded system with Busybox and a way to install packages, such as with `curl` and piping to `sh`.
+So, any desktop/laptop/server OS with a Linux kernel, macOS, Windows with WSL, any mobile or tablet OS with app which supports a POSIX compliant shell, any embedded system with Busybox and a way to install packages, such as with `curl` and piping to `sh`.
 Further information to be provided.

 What is not supported is Windows using `cmd` for `npm run`.
 Install WSL if using Windows.